 Yes, we've seen people who think a load assessment can be pulled out of thin air in a minute or two followed by a "she'll be right mate" wet finger in the air design.
 If the load profile is wrong, nothing else can possibly be right.

 The reality is getting the load profile right is critical to the difference between happiness and guaranteed future misery.

 We get calls all the time from people who have been sold a pup.
 Fixing the mess is expensive, more so if no name brand equipment was purchased from eBay.
 Ironically fixing the mess means starting with a load profile followed by a design.
 Getting it wrong means paying twice.

 To avoid this pain, Sunergy charges a design fee of $330 (inc GST).
-For this you get a load profile (valued at $880 if we were to charged for our time at normal rates) and two designs each with one iteration (valued at $660).
+For this, you get a load profile (valued at $880 if we were to charge for our time at normal rates) and two designs each with one iteration (valued at $660).
 The total value of this service is $1540.
 The service is provided by one of our accredited off-grid designers with 10+ years of experience.